 What is Karyomapping?

-A newer technique, Karyomapping is a single nucleotide polymorphism (SNP) test which examines the DNA of the parents and other close family members to identify a DNA fingerprint unique to the part of the chromosome that carries the mutated gene and which codes for the specific disease.
+Karyomapping is a single nucleotide polymorphism (SNP) test that examines the DNA of the parents and close family members to identify a DNA fingerprint unique to the chromosome that carries the mutated gene.
 This is then tested against the cells from the embryo to confirm that the gene mutation is not present.
 Karyomapping has the ability to identify all genetic defects.

-PGD IVF tests, until the introduction of Karyomapping, had to be tailor-made for each couple.
-This required months of work and the wait was long and tedious.
-Conversely, Karyomapping is a universal test for all genetic disorders which reduces the waiting time to just a few weeks.
+Until Karyomapping, PGD IVF tests had to be tailor-made for each couple.
+This required months of work, and the wait was long and tedious.
+Karyomapping is a universal test for all genetic disorders, which reduces the waiting time to just a few weeks.

 The Karyomapping procedure

-DNA samples are collected either through saliva or blood.
-Samples from both partners and selected family members who carry the familial disorder are obtained in order to get a broader perspective of the situation.
+Collection of DNA samples: These are collected either through saliva or blood.
+Samples from both partners and selected family members who carry the familial disorder are collected.

-If the fingerprint characteristic of the chromosome carrying the defective gene is not detected, it can be inferred that the embryo has inherited normal copies of the gene and is therefore likely to be free of the disorder.
+If the fingerprint characteristic of the chromosome carrying the defective gene is not detected, then the embryo has inherited normal copies of the gene and is therefore likely to be free of the disorder.

 While these tests are being performed, the embryos are frozen and kept in stasis.
-Once it is established that the embryo does not have any genetic defects, it can be introduced into the mother’s uterus for implantation.
+Once it is established that the embryo does not have any genetic defects, it is introduced into the mother’s uterus for implantation.

 Does Karyomapping detect all chromosomal abnormalities?

-Karyomapping uses the genetic make-up of the parents and affected relatives to identify any specific genetic mutations in the embryo with 95% accuracy.
-This process, however, cannot rule out genetic defects 100%.
-New mutations which might be absent in the parents but occur in the developing embryo cannot be detected through Karyomapping.
-It is recommended that couples undergo chorionic villus sampling or amniocentesis in order to detect any genetic defects that might have occurred after the pregnancy was established.
+Karyomapping identifies any specific genetic mutations in the embryo with 95% accuracy.
+However, this process cannot completely rule out genetic defects.
+New mutations that might be absent in the parents but occur in the developing embryo cannot be detected through Karyomapping.
+It is recommended that couples undergo chorionic villus sampling or amniocentesis to detect any genetic defects that might have occurred after the pregnancy was established.